 To help first and second-graders practice writing you’ll get 28 “Would You Rather” seasonal conversational opinion centers and 24 writing prompts.
 That’s more than enough to keep kids engaged in sharing their opinions all throughout the year!

 The prompts are both PRINTABLE & DIGITAL.
 The digital version has been PRELOADED for you, with 1 click add them to your Google Drive or upload them to SeeSaw.

 Each seasonal prompt printable paper includes a story-specific vocabulary bank to provide spelling assistance and help students get ideas for reasons to support their opinion.

 Finally, you’ll also get a self-editing checklist and rubric that have both been made specifically for opinion writing.
 This rubric can be used as a self-assessment tool or as a guide for peer feedback.

-I love these resources because they can be used in so many different ways.
+I love these writing units because they can be used in so many different ways.
 They offer opportunities for students to practice opinion writing as a whole class, in small groups, as a literacy center activity, for homework, or as a meaningful activity for when they have a substitute teacher!

 Be on the lookout for my next post that will focus on the final genre… Narrative Writing!
-I’ll share information and tips for teaching narrative writing, as well as give you details about my Narrative Writing Mini-Units for kindergarten, first and second grade students!
+I’ll share information and tips for teaching narrative writing, as well as give you details about my Narrative Writing Units for kindergarten, first and second-grade students!